 - Servers in Great Britain so you can connect to local content when abroad, such as BBC iPlayer

-Based on the above criteria these are our top picks for the best VPN for the UK:
+Based on the above criteria these are our top picks:

-The company operates over 1,500 servers spread across 94 countries with quick and efficient connections to all and sundry.
-There are seven locations in the UK – ideal for residents of the country traveling abroad and wishing to access local content like BT Sports, Sky, and BBC iPlayer.
+The company operates over 3,000 servers spread across 94 countries with quick and efficient connections to all and sundry.
+There are five locations in the UK – ideal for residents of the country traveling abroad and wishing to access local content like BT Sports, Sky, and BBC iPlayer.

 ExpressVPN does not store any traffic logs.
 It does, however, extract some minimal information such as the date (not time) of connection, choice of server location, and total bandwidth used.
 Your individual IP address is not logged under any circumstances so the service won’t be able to identify you.